Samsung/tizen-docs/docs/application/dotnet/guides/connectivity/wifi.md

 2. Retrieve the scan results (the found access points) with the `GetFoundAPs()` method of the `Tizen.Network.WiFi.WiFiManager` class.

-    In this example, the application displays the name and connection state of each access point it finds.
-You can also get other information, such as the used frequency or the maximum speed the access point supports.
+    In the following example, the application displays the name and connection state of each access point it finds.
+You can also get other information, such as the used frequency or the maximum speed the access point supports:

     ```
         var apList = WiFiManager.GetFoundAPs();